opaip/musici/README.md

 * if you werent seccessful for downloing from youtube try vpn

 # installation
-for download ypu can use :
+for download you can use :
 git clone https://github.com/DelfTeam/musici
 in your terminal